 Early in her career, Barbara traveled with the Red Cross to cover the end of the Bosnian War.
 Her work since then has taken her to the Second Intifada in Israel as well as wars in Iraq, Afghanistan and the Democratic Republic of Congo.
 She has also covered natural disasters, including Hurricane Katrina as a member of a team that won a Pulitzer in Spot News Photography in 2006 for the Dallas Morning News, and more recently covering Hurricane Harvey for the New York Times.

 Since leaving the L.A.
-Times, Barbara has served as lead creative and director of Volvo’s SC60 Moments, an innovative campaign which used the car’s safety camera system to create a photo exhibition.
-Photographs from the shoot were curated in an exhibition which premiered in London.
+Times, Barbara has served as lead creative and director of Volvo’s SC60 Moments, an innovative campaign that used the car’s safety camera system to create a photo exhibition.
+Photographs from the shoot were curated in an exhibition that premiered in London.
 The accompanying “making of” film has attracted more than 1.5 million views.

 She is sought after for public speaking engagements and is an inspiring workshop leader.

 Barbara graduated from Concordia University in her hometown of Montreal, Canada, with a BFA in Photography and Film Studies.

 All images © 2020 Barbara Davidson, The Los Angeles Times, and The Dallas Morning News

 You can stay up-to-date with her work via social media: